eljojo/faircamp-fork/manual/examples/02 Artist (Soft Paycurtain).md

     SPDX-License-Identifier: CC0-1.0
 -->

-# Electric Curtain
+# Example artist site with soft paycurtain – Electric Curtain

-This example catalog demonstrates various concepts using a fictional Darksynth producer with the pseudonym *Electric Curtain* that has many singles, who on their faircamp site offers downloads behind a soft paycurtain, that is, asking for payment for downloads through third party platforms, which are however not technically enforced.
+A fictional Darksynth producer with the pseudonym *Electric Curtain* that has many singles, who on their faircamp site offers downloads behind a soft paycurtain, that is, asking for payment for downloads through third party platforms, which are however not technically enforced.

 This is how their catalog directory looks like: